 I usually make this carrot and pumpkin soup with grilled ham and cheese sandwiches, also known as toasties in the UK.

 I wouldn’t use it to make a pumpkin oven roast.
-The frozen pumpkin is way too soft once it’s thawed.
+The frozen pumpkin is way too soft once it has thawed.
 If you want a good texture, you better use fresh pumpkin.

 There are many ways to prepare fresh pumpkin.